-One other family identifier, FAMIDYR, is provided on this file.
+Two other family identifiers, FAMIDYR and CPSFAMID, are provided on this file.
 The annualized family ID letter, FAMIDYR, identifies eligible members of the eligible annualized families within a DU.
+The CPSFAMID represents a redefinition of MEPS families into families defined by the Current Population Survey (CPS).
+Some of the distinctions between CPS-and MEPS-defined families are that MEPS families include and CPS families do not include: non-married partners, foster children, and in-laws.
+These persons are considered as members of separate families for CPS-like families.
+The reason CPS-like families are defined is so that a poverty status classification variable consistent with established definitions of poverty can be assigned to the CPS-like families and used for weight poststratification purposes.
 In order to identify a person's family affiliation, users must create a unique set of FAMID variables by concatenating the DU identifier and the FAMID variable.
-Instructions for creating family estimates are described in Section 3.5.
+Instructions for creating family estimates are described in section 3.5.